 Also, your kitchen will fill up with aromas that will drive everyone crazy and make the tummies rumble.

-Unlike the chicken and dumplings you might have had in your youth, which are light colored, the dumplings in this soup will absorb the beautiful broth and turn the most delectable rustic color.
+Unlike the chicken and dumplings you might have had in your youth, which are light colored, the dumplings in this soup will absorb the beautiful vegetable broth and turn the most delectable rustic color.

 Reasons to love vegetable-loaded Vegetable Dumpling Soup